Research-Based

 In Summary: GNC Probiotic Complex

-We are favorably impressed with the GNC Probiotic Complex formula, GNC’s go-to-market strategy, the manufacturing facilities, and their credentials.
-GNC Probiotic Complex seems appropriately priced, and the probiotic should actually exceed its product claims for efficacy.
+We’re favorably impressed with GNC Probiotic Complex’s formulation, go-to-market strategy, manufacturing facilities, and credentials.
+GNC Probiotic Complex appears appropriately priced and should exceed its product claims for efficacy.

 Overall Rating: